 What's possibly happening

 A common cause of this problem is trying to transfer game data from one device to another via iOS's data transfer feature or Google's "Back up to Google Drive" feature.
-Alphabear 2's save files on the device are device-specific so that players can't just pass save files to each other, but iOS's data transfer feature and Google's "Back up to Google Drive" feature basically try to do just that in passing your save file from your old device to your new device.
+Alphabear 2's save files on the device are device-specific so that players can't just pass save files to each other, but iOS's data transfer feature and Google's "Back up to Google Drive" feature basically try to do just that in passing your save file from your old device to your new device (or your pre-reset state to the post-reset state).

 That's definitely *not* what's going on

 Okay.
 Please email email@example.com and we'll try to help.
-Don't keep reading; there are several problems that can result in white screens, and the solutions on this page aren't the right solutions unless you were moving from an old device to a new device.
+Don't keep reading; there are several problems that can result in white screens, and the solutions on this page aren't the right solutions unless you were moving from an old device to a new device (or a pre-reset state to a post-reset state).

 That might be what's going on.
 Now what?